stars-one/IconTextFx/readme.md

 a control which extends Text and can use awesome font icon for JavaFx/Tornadofx

-This liarbay includes the materical icon from [Material Design](https://github.com/Templarian/MaterialDesign),you can download the `icon-preview.html` to see the icon
+This liarbay includes the materical icon from [Material Design](https://github.com/Templarian/MaterialDesign),it has 5000+ icons.

+You can download the `icon-preview.html` to see the icon.

 [中文文档](https://github.com/Stars-One/IconTextFx/blob/master/readme_cn.md)